danmcfan/planet-emu/README.md

 # planet-emu
 A geospatial data processing library built using Google Earth Engine API for Python.

+## GitHub Pages
+[Click here](https://danmcfan.github.io/planet-emu) for the GitHub Pages front-end for this project.

 ## Features
 - Gathers soil and weather properties across the spatial boundary of the contiguous United States.
 - Plots the spatial data into descriptive maps.